wayfair/wayfair.github.io/src/docs/open-source-metrics/index.md

 ## Maintainer Activity

-Maintainers of a project are usually the last touchpoint before any contribution is integrated.
+Maintainers of a project are usually the last touch point before any contribution is integrated.
 If a contributor can't depend on maintainers to review and accept, or reject changes, they may become discouraged and decide against contributing again.

 Consider how long it may take to **close open issues**, **how many closures are from pull requests**, **how long stale issues are open**, and **the average time to merge a pull request**.
 These should give some indication for how responsive a maintaining team is of a given project.
 Your own thresholds may vary depending on the project and your availability.